Corbin Bullet Jackets are packaged in bags of either 100, 250

 peaks along the way.
 So your bet that the jackets will be worth more in the future is likely to pay off.

-And you will be holding something you can actually use.
-And that other bullet makers can buy from you if you need to
+And you will be holding something you can actually use, not merely paper.
+And that other bullet makers can buy from you in small increments, if you need to

 get some of the money back at a future date, likely at a higher price (no guarantees, of course, but look at the price